Thunder Bay Public Library: History

-The present Thunder Bay Public Library officially came into being in 1970, after the amalgamation of the Port Arthur and Fort William branches.
-The inaugural meeting of the Library Board was held in January, 1970; the Chairman opened the meeting by outlining the problems facing the Board in integrating the operations of the two branches.
-It was also deemed essential that a logo should be created for use on stationary, posters, signs and cards.
-A contest was held requesting designs from the public, and in March 1971 the first prize design was adopted, showing a Native Canadian reading a book.
-The logo was revised in March 1992 by Barry Smith to reflect a more modern outlook.
-There was a new logo launched in May 2010, which was developed in consultation with Generator Strategy Advertising with input from the community.

 Bookmobile

 The Thunder Bay Public Library purchased a bookmobile in 1976 in order to provide decentralized library service to the amalgamated city's suburbs and rural areas.
 The bookmobile began its service in November 1976.
 Within its first year, it doubled its number of stops; by the fall of 1977 its schedule included eighteen different stops.
 Due to budget cutbacks, the bookmobile service was stopped in 1986.
 The library sold the bookmobile in 1986.

 Branches

 Former branches

 The Thunder Bay Public Library opened a branch in Victoriaville Mall in 1981.
 The Victoriaville Branch Library housed the fiction collection from the Brodie Resource Library.
 A 1977 study determined that a larger library was needed in Thunder Bay South, but because Brodie was found to be a historic building, they decided to split its collection with a satellite branch; Brodie became the south end reference and resource branch.
 Victoriaville Branch Library remained open until May 14, 1995, the year the library opened a branch in the County Fair Mall; at that time, the fiction collection that was housed in Victoriaville was reintegrated into the Brodie Resource Library.
 A farewell tea for the branch was held on Friday, May 12.